-Plans and Projects tivities occurring in or close to the site Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
-Other activities being g considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance currently occurring.
-Additionally, as the of the substrate on the activities assessed (section 5) are occurring at surface of the seabed a low level and not in the intertidal, it is thought there is no in-combination effect.
-Habitat structure Bait digging Activity may be occurring, but only at low levels changes - removal of and limited locations.
+Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
+Other activities bein g considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance currently occurring.
+Additionally, as the of the substrate on the activities assessed (section 5) are not surface of the seabed occurring in the intertidal it is thought there is no in-combination effect Habitat structure Bait digging Activity may be occurring, but only at low levels changes - removal of and limited locations.
 Additionally, as the substratum (extraction) activities assessed (section 5) are not occurring in the intertidal it is thought there is Penetration and/or no in-combination effect. disturbance of the Static - fixed nets: This activity is currently not permitted to take substratum below the Gill nets, Trammels, place within the Erme Estuary MCZ as it falls surface of the seabed, Entangling under the D&S IFCA Netting Permit Byelaw.
-In including abrasion the estuary landward of the coordinates set out Damas val of man tanget D in Annex 1, Figure 3, a permit holder or named Removal of non-target Passive - nets: Drift representative is not authorised to use any net species nets (demersal) other than a seine net (alongside additional Demoval of torget Caina nata and conditions outlined in the Permit Conditions).
-Removal of target Seine nets and Therefore no in-combination effect is thought species other; Shrimp push to be possible.
-Changes in suspended nets, fyke and solids (water clarity) stakenets, ring nets Solids (water clarity) Hand working Activity is occurring, but only at low levels in Smothering and (access from the intertidal.
-It is therefore thought there is no siltation rate changes land/access from in-combination effect.
-(Light) vessel) in combination enect.
-(3) Beach seine netting There is no evidence that this activity is Genetic modification & currently occurring.
-Therefore, it is thought translocation of there is no in-combination effect. indigenous species Aquaculture There is no evidence that this activity is 1,500.0 currently occurring.
-Therefore it is thought Introduction of , 5 1 1 1 1 1 3 1 1 microbial pathogens
+In including abrasion the estuary landward of the coordinates set out Passive - nets: Drift in Annex 1, Figure 3, a permit holder or named Removal of non-target nets (demersal) representative is not authorised to use any net species other than a seine net (alongside further conditions outlined in the Netting Permit Removal of target Seine nets and Conditions).
+Therefore no in-combination effect species other; Shrimp push is thought to be possible. nets, fyke and Changes in suspended stakenets, ring nets solids (water clarity) Hand working Activity is occurring, but only at low levels.
+Smothering and (access from Therefore, it is thought there is no in- siltation rate changes land/access from combination effect.
+(Light)

-there is no in-combination effect.

-Introduction or spread

-of invasive non

-indigenous species
+vessel) Genetic modification & Seine netting There is no evidence that this activity is currently occurring.
+Therefore, it is thought there is no in-combination effect. translocation of indigenous species Aquaculture There is no evidence that this activity is currently occurring.
+Therefore, it is thought there is no in-combination effect.
+Introduction of microbial pathogens Introduction or spread of invasive non indigenous species